23andMe Didn’t Shut Down (2026): What to Do With Your DNA

 Your 23andMe data is already paid for.
 Use it.

 Upload takes 2 minutes.
-Reports start at $19.
-Get Started Free or See a Sample Report.
+Decode is free to start.
+Get Started Free or See a Sample.

 What About AncestryDNA?